The Grilled Reuben Pocket is a a quick to prepare hand-held delight perfect for snacking or as a meal itself.

 - Prepared croissant dough (such as the canned Pillsbury type)

 - Thousand Island dressing

-The grilled Reuben Pocket will quickly become a favorite for those that encounter it, being so easy to eat with the hands and completely mess-free.
+The grilled Reuben Pocket will quickly become a favourite for those that encounter it, being so easy to eat with the hands and completely mess-free.
 This method can be used as a basic canvas for creating any number of “pocket” creations.
-Stuffing the crusts with pizza sauce, mozzarella and pepperoni is a fantastic Italian variation, or utilizing the flavors of stir-fry sauce, some chicken and vegetables will give you a tantalizing Asian flair.
-With the flavors of charcoal infused right into the dough, the Reuben Pocket will quickly become a staple at your next barbecue!
+Stuffing the crusts with pizza sauce, mozzarella and pepperoni is a fantastic Italian variation or utilizing the flavours of stir-fry sauce, some chicken and vegetables will give you a tantalizing Asian flair.
+With the flavours of charcoal-infused right into the dough, the Reuben Pocket will quickly become a staple at your next barbecue!

 Keep on grillin’!